glxxyxafonso/whatbeato.uk/content/posts/2023-10-12-retro-upscaler.markdown

 ![](/assets/gbscontrol3.jpg)

 And the Web UI that you can access to control every little detail you can imagine, here using the debug view.
-One another great feature of GBS-control is that you can save profiles with difference settings for different devices.
+Another great feature of GBS-control is that you can save profiles with different settings for different devices.

 ![](/assets/gbscontrol4.png)